-130 Many centres and research groups have developed monitoring and prediction tools independently for individual Earth components (e.g. atmosphere, ocean, land, waves, etc.).
+Many centres and research groups have developed monitoring and prediction tools independently for individual Earth components (e.g. atmosphere, ocean, land, waves).
 This is natural based on the historical context of their development and limitations on computing capabilities, but it has created an infrastructure within and across institutions that adds complexity to the task of unifying prediction systems.
-The major prediction centres are making progress towards an integrated approach by unifying software infrastructure for models and data assimilation capabilities (see for example Guiavare'h et al., 2019; 135 Allard et al., 2012; Komaromi et al., 2021), as well as providing opportunities to increase interactions among the development teams of each system component.
-At the global scale, the use of atmosphere-ocean-sea-ice coupled model has increased rapidly in the past few years, usually starting with deterministic and then ensemble coupled capability: Allard et al., 2012, Komaromi et al., 2021 (Naval Research Laboratory), Mogensen et al. 2017 (European Centre of Medium Range Forecasting), Smith et al., 2018, Peterson et al., 2022 (Environment and Climate Change Canada), Guiavarc'h et al., 2019 (Met Office).
-In parallel, The perspective of seamless predictive capability (Ruti et al, 2020), especially important during impactful extreme cyclonic 140 or convective events, means km-scale regional coupled systems are either operational (Durnford et al (2018) for the Great Lakes and Saint Lawrence river, Komaromi et al. 2021 for tropical cyclone regions) or are actively being developed in several centres or research group.
-Examples include in western Europe (Sauvage et al., 2021), southwestern Indian ocean (Corale et al., 2023) -(Sauvage et al., 2021; the Northwest European shelf (Lewis et al., 2019); Corale et al., 2023; the northern Indian ocean (Castillo et al., 2022), the Red Sea (Rui et al., 2019, 2024).
-Finally, coupled river-ocean models, including two-way coupling between river and ocean are used for operational forecasting of compound flooding under hurricanes in the Gulf of Mexico (Bao et al., 2024, using the COWAST system (Warner et al, 2010)).
-Part of this unifying framework, and the most usual approach, is the use of coupling software.
-This software creates a computational interface between separate systems that allows the passing of information between them without undue intrusion into the code of the modelling systems.
-This approach is widely used (e.g. Lewis et al., 2018; Pianezze et al., 2022; Wahle et al., 2017) but other approaches are also being used or developed.
-ECMWF (Wedi et al., 2015) take a different approach and have integrated their various modelling components into a single executable with the passing of information being done internally within the code rather than through a separate coupling software.
+The major prediction centres are making progress towards an integrated approach by unifying software infrastructure for models and data assimilation capabilities and by providing opportunities to increase interactions among the development teams of each system component.
+At the global scale, the use of a coupled atmosphere-ocean-sea-ice model has increased rapidly in the past few years, usually starting with deterministic and then ensemble-coupled capability, and has been used by the following authors: Allard et al. (2012) and Komaromi et al. (2021) (Naval Research Laboratory), Mogensen et al. (2017) (European Centre for Medium-Range Weather Forecasts), Smith et al. (2018) and Peterson et al. (2022) (Environment and Climate Change Canada), and Guiavarc'h et al. (2019) (Met Office).
+In parallel, the perspective of seamless predictive capability (Ruti et al., 2020), especially important during impactful extreme cyclonic or convective events, means kilometre-scale regional coupled systems are either operational (Durnford et al., 2018, for the Great Lakes and Saint Lawrence river; Komaromi et al., 2021, for tropical cyclone regions) or are actively being developed in several centres or research groups.
+Examples include western Europe (Sauvage et al., 2021), the southwestern Indian Ocean (Corale et al., 2023), the northwest European shelf (Lewis et al., 2019a), the northern Indian Ocean (Castillo et al., 2022), and the Red Sea (Sun et al., 2019, 2024).
+Finally, coupled river-ocean models, including twoway coupling between rivers and oceans, are used for operational forecasting of compound flooding during hurricanes in the Gulf of Mexico (Bao et al., 2024, using the COWAST system; Warner et al., 2010).